7Swaize/Netcode-Example-Project/README.md

-# Unity Netcode Learning Project
+# Unity Netcode Learning Project - For My School

 Educational project demonstrating Unity Netcode for GameObjects (NGO) and Unity Multiplayer Services.
 Built as a reference for learning multiplayer game development fundamentals.